 Magic Eight-Ball, Is This a Proofread or a Copyedit?

-Peeking over the office partition: “Can you look this over?”
+Peeking over the office partition, a coworker asks, “Can you look this over?”

 The editor, smiling at the Siren call, readies her magic eight-ball to determine what’s expected.